 Today started with a strange turn of events: I was the first packed up this morning, and Treekiller was the last.
 Usually I took my time carefully packing away my gear and having breakfast, while Treekiller merely shoved everything as quickly as he could into his pack and hit the trail before anyone else had time to pull stakes from the ground.

 As it was, this put me first in the lineup today, so I lead the way down the mountain on a slow, switchbacking descent into the canyon.
 The views of Mt.
 Hood all along the way were nice, and we were lucky to have such beautiful blue skies lately and no rain.
 At the bottom of the ravine was the Sandy River, which I quickly discovered was a ford.
 The others hadn't caught up yet, so I slowly walked up and down the boulder-filled canyon, looking for a good place to cross.
 The river was glacial runoff, so the water was very silty and difficult to tell the depth of.
 I tried to find a spot where the water ran quickly over rocks, for this indicated shallower waters.
 I took off my shoes and put on flip flops, then carefully undid my backpack hipbelt and put my trekking poles in front of me for stability.
 Though the river wasn't very wide, it was moving very quickly, so I took my time.
 The current wanted to tear my shoes off my feet at each step, but I managed to keep them from washing downstream.
-Mid-way through my crossing, the river got unexpectedly deep and I found myself with water up to my thighs.
+Mid-way through my crossing, the river got unexpectedly deep and I found myself with water up to my thighs, the current trying to suck me under.
 Shocked with the cold of it, I quickly plunged my way through and up on the opposite shore.
 I hadn't expected the current to be so strong, and so I sat for a moment catching my breath.
 I didn't like river crossings at all, and I was glad that all the rivers in the Sierras had not been as high and fast as they could have been, otherwise my experience in the mountains would have been much different.

 Wocka, Giddyup, Sunshine and Treekiller caught up shortly afterward, and I gave them tips about where and how to cross.
 After everyone was safely on the opposite bank, we contemplated taking a break.
 River crossings always took more time than expected, and we were getting hungry.
 But the terrain around the Sandy River was very rocky, so we decided to push on a few more miles to the upcoming Ramona Falls, which I knew had a nice break spot.